CAHLR/OATutor/README.md

 export { step };
 ```

-### Using OATutor custom markdown parser for images and LaTeX
+### Using OpenITS custom markdown parser for images and LaTeX

 ```js
 import steps from './pythag1-index.js'